-The Lingua Project amplifies Global Voices stories by translation in languages other than English with the help of hundreds of volunteers.
-Lingua is managed by Mohamed ElGohary, the Lingua Manager.
-Follow us on on Facebook, Twitter and Google+.
+Lingua is the project that amplifies Global Voices stories by translating them into dozens of languages, with the help of hundreds of volunteers.
+Mohamed ElGohary is the Lingua Manager.
+Follow us on Social media; on Facebook, and Twitter, and don't forget to subscribe to our newsletter!

 A Little Background